Cloudprofiler: TSC-based inter-node profiling and high-throughput data ingestion for cloud streaming workloads: CP Deployment: Measuring of Latency and Throughput

-\emph{End-to-end latency}.
-It is shown on the left-most of the Fig.~\ref{fig:latency_cloud}.
+\emph{End-to-end latency} is on the leftmost of Fig.~\ref{fig:latency_cloud}.
 It measures the tuple transfer latency between DGSpout and CampaignProcessor.
-Because it accumulates tuple computation time of the intermediate actors between the source actor and the end actor, it is also called as \emph{end-to-end processing latency} or tuple processing latency.
-The result is split between remote and local.
-Remote latency is the case where the measured actors reside on different nodes, and local latency, on the other hand, is the case where the two actors reside on the same node.
-Local latency, however, is not limited to the case where tuples stay on the same node during the whole process; rather, it includes a multi-node-traveling case where tuples begin and end on the same node but move to other nodes during the processing.
-This case is effectively depicted in Fig.~\ref{fig:kde_cloud_e2e} -- most of the tuple latency that is equal or greater than \SI{1}{\milli\second} belong to the remote latency, but there exists a part of the local tuple latency which performs even slower than \SI{1}{\milli\second} and this belongs to the multi-node-traveling case.
-The diagram intuitively differentiates end-to-end tuple processing latency from the local latency to the remote latency -- the remote tuple transfer latency is mostly slower than the local tuple transfer latency and most of them are measured at around \SI{1}{\milli\second}.
-The interquatile of the remote end-to-end latency in Fig.~\ref{fig:latency_cloud} also covers the \SI{1}{\milli\second} latency, which supports the result from Fig.~\ref{fig:kde_cloud_e2e}.
-The result shows a glaring result that we cannot measure inter-node time-duration within the accuracy of \SI{1}{\milli\second} with the NTP-based measurement methodology, which has an error-bound of \SI{1}{\milli\second} at the minimum.
+Because it accumulates the tuple computation time of the intermediate actors between the source actor and the end actor, it is also called \emph{end-to-end processing latency} or tuple processing latency.
+The result splits into remote and local.
+Remote latency is the time duration between two actors that reside on different nodes, and local latency, on the other hand, is the case where the two actors reside on the same node.
+Local latency, however, is not limited to the case where tuples stay on the same node during the whole process; instead, it includes a multi-node-traveling case where tuples begin and end on the same node but move to other nodes during the processing.
+This case is effectively depicted in Fig.~\ref{fig:kde_cloud_e2e} -- most of the tuple latency equal or greater than \SI{1}{\milli\second} belongs to the remote latency.
+However, some cases in the local tuple latency are longer than \SI{1}{\milli\second} because they belong to the multi-node-traveling case.
+The diagram intuitively differentiates end-to-end tuple processing latency from the local latency to the remote latency -- the remote tuple transfer latency is mostly around \SI{1}{\milli\second}, slower than the local tuple transfer latency.
+The interquartile of the remote end-to-end latency in Fig.~\ref{fig:latency_cloud} also covers the \SI{1}{\milli\second} latency, which supports the result from Fig.~\ref{fig:kde_cloud_e2e}.
+The result shows a glaring result that we cannot measure inter-node time durations within the accuracy of \SI{1}{\milli\second} with the \ac{NTP}-based measurement methodology, which has an error~bound of \SI{1}{\milli\second} at the minimum.